LukasBombach/sblendid/packages/sblendid/README.md

 The goal of this library is to make bluetooth easily accessible, with a proper developer experience while still giving you full access to all Bluetooth Low Energy functions.

-You can read some [examples](#usage-examples) below.
-Be sure to check out the [full documentation]() on how to use Sblendid and see more common use cases.

-If you feel you keep using low-level functions that might be abstracted to something high-level, please open an issue.

 ## Table of contents

 1. [Installation](#installation)